pramnora/Powershell/README.md

 **NOTE**: When displaying a variable value...you must remember to include the preceeding dollar sign symbol: $VarName/
 otherwise, all you will get displayed back as output is just merely a string literal/and, NOT the variable's value.

+## Powershell Filing

+Dir > file01.txt

+...would send the output of what is the current folder directory listing...; into a file called: file01.txt.

+There are two ways you can use to read the file...

+gc file01.txt
+type file01.text

+...both are equivalent; they will display onscreen the file's contents without actually opening up the file for running.

+If you need to edit/change the file...you can use:

+notepad.exe file01.txt

 ## Powershell Help

 Get-Help